 I just started reading this book a friend told me about called The Spirit Catches You and You Fall Down.
-It’s about a Hmong child with epilepsy and her American doctors.
-I think I might just have to put it down for now—too close to home.
-And yet I find it fascinating.

 I’ve been reading it as an outsider looking into this child’s life, her doctors’ lives, her parents’ lives.
 And as that outsider, watching from a distance, I can see so clearly the tragic series of events in the life of a child with epilepsy; the countless trips to the emergency room, seizing hundreds—perhaps thousands—of times while not breathing, the painful blood draws, ingesting scores of mind-numbing medications, slipping further and further into retardation, the close calls with death.